jackreimers/Injact/README.md

 ﻿# Injact

-Injact is a simple, easy to use dependency injection container for Godot 4 written in C#.
+Injact is a simple, easy to use dependency injection and inversion of control (IoC) container for Godot 4.

 ## 📦 Installation
-> **Note**
-> Self contained package/plugin is planned.
 1. Clone the repository into somewhere in your projects `res://` directory, I recommend a separate folder such as `res://addons`.

-## 📄 Wiki
-You can visit the [Injact wiki](../../wiki) for help getting started.
+2. Visit the [Injact wiki](../../wiki) to get started.

+## 🏆 Roadmap
+- [ ] Publish as Nuget package
+- [x] Document basic features
+- [ ] Document advanced features